 On the lookout for eco home improvements?
-Making your home more energy efficient along with investing in renewable energy solutions can enable you to play your part in making precious resources go further.
+Creating a more energy efficient home, along with investing in renewable energy solutions can enable you to play your part in making precious resources go further.
 It could help you save money, too.

-We’ve taken a look at the full range of eco options so you can find out how to make your house greener – including eco heating and cooling choices, solar panels, rainwater harvesting, green rooves, and the sustainable choices you can make when it comes to everything from furniture to lighting.
+We’ve taken a look at the full range of eco-friendly home improvement options so you can find out how to make your house greener – including eco heating and cooling choices, solar panels, rainwater harvesting, green rooves, and the sustainable choices you can make when it comes to everything from furniture to lighting.

 Read on for the lowdown and make the changes that will green up your home, and reduce your energy bills.

-Upgrading a furnace or a boiler can reduce energy use and save money on bills if you opt for a high efficiency version.
+For one, upgrading a furnace or a boiler can reduce energy use and save money on bills if you opt for a high efficiency version.
 The efficiency of a furnace or boiler is expressed by its AFUE, the annual fuel utilization efficiency.
 It’s calculated by taking the efficiency of the appliance in converting the energy in its fuel to heat and dividing it by the annual fossil fuel energy consumed by the appliance.
-In a high-efficiency heating system, the AFUE is 90 to 98.5 per cent.
+In a high-efficiency heating system, the AFUE is 90 to 98.5 percent.
 In other words, nearly all the fuel provides useful heat for your home.
-Compare an old low efficiency system: one of these has an AFUE as low as 56 to 70 per cent.
+Compare an old low efficiency system: one of these has an AFUE as low as 56 to 70 percent.

 In the UK, both new gas and oil fired boilers are now condensing models, which recover the latent heat in waste gases and are more efficient, and swapping to one of these from an old version can make your home greener and bring savings.

-A further heating option is an air source heat pump.
-Heat from the air gets absorbed into a fluid, which causes it to become a gas, which is then compressed, raising its temperature, and this is transferred into the heating system.
+A further eco heating option is an air source heat pump, or a mini split system, which can be ideal if you're converting your home from an oil heating system.
+'Making a home energy efficient and all-electric (e.g., converting from natural gas and fuel oil) is a great step and also improves indoor air quality.' says Whitman.
+With air source heat pumps, heat from the air gets absorbed into a fluid, which causes it to become a gas, which is then compressed, raising its temperature, and this is transferred into the heating system.
 One of these can also be used for cooling (see below).
 Bear in mind that a well insulated, air tight home is required if you’re to use an air source heat pump.

-Better ventilation is the greenest strategy and can be achieved by opening windows to create a cross breeze, and using individual fans as well as whole house fans.
+Better ventilation is the greenest eco cooling strategy and can be achieved by opening windows to create a cross breeze, and using individual fans as well as whole house fans.

 Less energy-hungry than AC units are evaporative coolers, which pass hot outdoor air over water-saturated pads so its temperature drops.
 A fan then blows this cool air into the room.
 Bear in mind, however, that these coolers are only suitable if you live in a low humidity area.

-Both geothermal and air source heat pumps can also be used as an eco option for cooling a home in addition to heating it.
+Both geothermal and air source heat pumps/mini split systems can also be used as an eco option for cooling a home in addition to heating it.

 Adding solar panels is an eco home improvement you might opt for in order to provide electricity or hot water for your home.
 As the energy comes from a natural source, it’s renewable and clean, and means you can rely less on fossil fuels to power your home.